RaymondEmory/INFO-550/README.md

 ## My project

 This project aims to look into the long term impact of COVID-19 on China's regional air quality through health and economic perspectives.
-The data in this directory has already been pre-processed (missing data cleaning, grouping by variables) The Rmd document here deals with adding demogrphic data and plotting figures for eventual visualiztion purposes.
+The data in this directory has already been pre-processed (missing data cleaning, grouping by variables) The Rmd document here deals with summarize pre-liminary results and plotting figures for eventual visualiztion purposes.

 To analyze the data you will need to install some R packages.
 The required packages can be installed using R commands.
-`install.packages(dplyr)`

-`install.packages(ggplot2)`

 installed_pkgs <- row.names(installed.packages())
-pkgs <- c("MASS", "wesanderson")
+pkgs <- c("dplyr", "ggplot2")
 for(p in pkgs){
 	if(!(p %in% install_pkgs)){
 		install.packages(p)